jlinoff/pam/PLAN.md

 - [ ] Write E2E tests: save as v1 → reload → decrypt; save as v2 → reload → decrypt
 - [ ] PORT-002: Evaluate single-file bundle
 - [ ] Final coverage report, target ≥75%
+- [ ] **Add v2 format detection guard:** if a pre-v1.3 PAM tries to open a v2 file, show a clear message — "This file was saved with PAM v1.3 or later.
+Please upgrade."
+Prevents silent decrypt failure for users on old versions.
+- [ ] **Write MIGRATION.md** covering: what the v1 weaknesses are, practical risk assessment (strong password ≥16 chars is not immediately exploitable despite the weaknesses), how to migrate (open in v1.3, re-save), that v1 files remain readable forever, and that the old version is always available via `git checkout v1.2.5 && make run`
+- [ ] **GitHub release notes for v1.3:** direct, honest description of v1 weaknesses; what v2 fixes; migration path; backward compatibility guarantee.
+Target audience is technical/security-aware — do not soften.
+- [ ] **Open a pinned GitHub issue** "Encryption format migration v1→v2 (tracking)" for user questions and to serve as a permanent searchable reference
 - [ ] Update README, tag v1.3

 ### Phase 8 — v2 default + migration nudge, release v1.4 (Session 16)